 “The singing was exceptional and the whole presentation most unusual and enjoyable.”

 “I really enjoyed the evening.
 A perfect way to showcase VOX’s talent in an informal and fun setting.
 Congratulations on the CD.
 I have been listening all day and enjoying the music immensely.”

 Conversation Between Rodney Trudgeon and John Woodland on Fine Music Radio's "Cape Diary" 28.07.2017

-ViniChoral II, at which VOX Cape Town will present another pairing of wine and choral music, will take place at Groot Constantia on Friday 16 March 2018.
-The estate’s unique chocolate selection will augment the new summer vintages and the host of fresh choral music on offer.
+ViniChoral II, at which VOX Cape Town presented another pairing of wine and choral music, took place at Groot Constantia on Friday 16 March 2018.
+For this second instalment, the estate’s unique chocolate selection augmented the new summer vintages and the host of fresh choral music on offer.

 VOX Cape Town presented “ViniChoral”, the first event of its kind, in August 2017.
 The evening comprised an exclusive pairing of wine and choral music in collaboration with Groot Constantia, the oldest wine-producing estate in South Africa.

 Beautiful choral music spanning the 16th to the 21st centuries was presented to over a hundred appreciators of fine wine and fine music in the cosy, candlelit atmosphere of The Tasting Cellar at Groot Constantia.
 Seven of the estate’s renowned wines, ranging from the Cap Classique to the famous Grand Constance described in novels by Jane Austen and Charles Dickens, were introduced by wine specialist Kyle George.